wansom/commercejs-vuejs-checkout/README.md

   as options
 - Binds the `form.shipping.stateProvince` as the selected state/province and iterates through the `countries` object to display the available list of countries
-- Binds the `form.fulfillment.selectedShippingOption` and loops through the `shippingOptions` array to render as options in the **Shipping method** field.
+- Binds the `form.fulfillment.shippingOption` and loops through the `shippingOptions` array to render as options in the **Shipping method** field.

 Once all the data is bound to the field we are then able to collect the necessary data to convert the checkout into an order object.